A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 ### Investigating the story of The Paradise and Lucrecia (30xp story award)

-  - Award 30 story XP for following up on the story of the Paradise to get further information on Lucrecia and the Paradise, and for noticing the sihedron tattoos.
+  - Award 30 story XP for following up on the story of the Paradise to get further information on Lucrecia and the Paradise, and for noticing the sihedron tattoos on the villagers.

 ### Wreck of the Paradise (XP 80, Moderate Threat, +40xp story award)